lasar/dynalist-js/README.md

 ### Create Dynalist client instance

-Require the module, then create an instance with the api token.
+Require the module, then create an instance with the API Secret Token.

 ```js
 const Dynalist = require('dynalist');